Rank-stability of polynomial equations: Basic Properties and Examples

 The notion of stability is closely related to soficity (cf.~\cite{BeckerLubotzkyThom19,ElekGrabowski21}).
-Recall the notion of linear soficity from~\cite{ArzhantsevaPaunescu17}: Let $\{n_k\}_{k=1}^{\infty}$ be an infinite set of positive integers and let $\mathcal{U}$ be a non-principal ultrafilter on $\N$.
-Let $\rho_{\mathcal{U}}\colon \prod_k \M[n_k](F) \to [0,1]$ be the asymptotic rank function, defined by:
+Recall the notion of linear soficity from~\cite{ArzhantsevaPaunescu17}: let $\{n_k\}_{k=1}^{\infty}$ be an infinite set of positive integers and let $\mathcal{U}$ be a non-principal ultrafilter on $\N$.
+Let $\rho_{\mathcal{U}}\colon \prod_k \M[n_k](F) \to [0,1]$ be the asymptotic rank function, defined by

-An algebra is \textbf{linear sofic} if it embeds into a metric ultraproduct $\prod_{k\rightarrow \mathcal{U}} \M[n_k](F) / \ker(\rho_\mathcal{U})$.
+A countably generated algebra is \textbf{linear sofic} if it embeds into a metric ultraproduct $\prod_{k\rightarrow \mathcal{U}} \M[n_k](F) / \ker(\rho_\mathcal{U})$.
 The following is in the spirit of~\cite[Remark~5(1)]{ElekGrabowski21}.
-(We use results from \Sref{sec:compression}, which does not rely on the current section.)
+We use results from \Sref{sec:compression}, which does not rely on the current section.

-\begin{prop} Let $\Alg$ be a finitely presented, rank-stable algebra.
+\begin{proposition} Let $\Alg$ be a finitely presented, rank-stable algebra.
 Suppose that~$\Alg$ is linear sofic.
-Then $\Alg$ is residually finite-dimensional. \end{prop}
+Then $\Alg$ is residually finite-dimensional. \end{proposition}

 \begin{proof} Since $\Alg$ is linear sofic, we have an embedding:

 Fix a presentation